- Urinating incorrectly can lead to urinary retention, urinary tract infections, leakage, and more.

 - Belly breathe and relax your pelvic floor muscles.

-- Let your urine drain completely by allowing enough time from start to stop (there is no specific time as every amount of urine in the bladder is different).
+- Let your urine drain completely by allowing enough time from start to stop.

 - Sit for 10 extra seconds to ensure that your bladder is completely empty.

-Urinating incorrectly can lead to urinary tract infection, bladder irritation, increased urgency, reflux to the kidneys which can lead to kidney infections, and improper bladder training, so it’s important to take your time and make sure you’re urinating the right way.
+Urinating improperly can lead to UTI, bladder irritation, increased urgency, kidney infection, and improper bladder training.
+It's essential to take your time and ensure you're urinating properly.

-If you're a woman managing incontinence symptoms, Aeroflow has you covered.
-We assist in supplying incontinence supplies for women, men, and children through Medicaid (and some private insurance plans).
+If you're managing incontinence symptoms, Aeroflow has you covered.
+We assist in supplying incontinence supplies through Medicaid and Medicaid-managed care plans to those qho qualify.
 Want to see if you qualify for incontinence care supplies?
 Read how it works below.

-Instead of heading to the store to find and purchase incontinence products, you can simply fill out our qualification form that you see at the top of this page.
+Instead of heading to the store to find and purchase incontinence products, you can complete our secure Eligibility Form.
 It's quick and easy to do.

-If approved, your incontinence supplies will be shipped directly to your home in discreet packaging on a monthly basis.
+If approved, your incontinence supplies will be shipped directly to your home in discreet packaging every month.

 Eating right for the unexpected leak: Water.
 TENA. (n.d.).
 Retrieved March 11, 2022, from https://www.tena.us/articles-tips-and-advice/drinkingwater,en_US,pg.html